oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

   return job_id,status</copy>
 ```

-Update the variables corresponding value { }
+Update the variables' corresponding value { }
-Lets pull this code together with main function and imports
+Let's pull this code together with the main function and imports.

 ```
 <copy>import oci